nrwl/nx/docs/react/tutorial/01-create-application.md

 In this tutorial you will use Nx to build a full-stack application out of common libraries using modern technologies.

+> Next.js: Nx also has first-class Next.js support.
+Read more about it [here](https://nx.dev/react/guides/next.js).

 ## Create a New Workspace

 **Start by creating a new workspace.**